Who can get a permit

 At the campground

-Yukon resident annual permit
+Yukon resident annual permit (available online)

 Non-residents cannot buy or use resident annual camping permits.

 Register your campsite

 You must always register your campsite when you arrive.
 This indicates the campsite is in use and allows Parks staff to see you have a permit.
 You can't reserve campsites ahead of your stay or hold campsites for other campers.